dotnet/docs/docs/standard/security/generating-keys-for-encryption-and-decryption.md

  The symmetric encryption classes supplied by .NET require a key and a new IV to encrypt and decrypt data.
 A new key and IV is automatically created when you create a new instance of one of the managed symmetric cryptographic classes using the parameterless `Create()` method.
 Anyone that you allow to decrypt your data must possess the same key and IV and use the same algorithm.
 Generally, a new key and IV should be created for every session, and neither the key nor the IV should be stored for use in a later session.

  To communicate a symmetric key and IV to a remote party, you usually encrypt the symmetric key by using asymmetric encryption.
-Sending the key across an insecure network without encrypting is unsafe because anyone who intercepts the key and IV can then decrypt your data.
+Sending the key across an insecure network without encryption is unsafe because anyone who intercepts the key and IV can then decrypt your data.

  The following example shows the creation of a new instance of the default implementation class for the <xref:System.Security.Cryptography.Aes> algorithm: